niko-chaffinchicas/fair-play/README.md

 ### Adding New Features

-1. Create new components in `src/components/`
+1. Create new Vue components in `src/components/` (use `.vue` single-file components)
 2. Add types to `src/types/index.ts` if needed
+3. Create composables in `src/composables/` for reusable logic
+4. Add Pinia stores in `src/stores/` for state management
-3. Integrate components into `src/App.ts`
+5. Integrate components into `src/App.vue`
-4. Update styles in `src/styles/main.css`
+6. Update styles in `src/styles/main.css`

 ### Data Structure